Difference Between Aim and Goal

 Aim is an intention that an individual has.
 It can be said as the desired outcome.
 Everyone wants to have an aim in life.
 Aim is something which tells a person what they want to do in their life.

 It also gives them an idea of how to achieve it.
-Like whenever we are doing any research or a school project, we have an aim.
-That is usually generally intended to achieve.
+Whenever we do any research or a school project, we have an aim.
+That is intended to achieve.

 Aim also acts as the aspirations of the people.
 In life, People can have more than one aim.
 Fulfilling the aim is time-consuming.
 It is a long process.
 One needs to have patience when they are setting what their aims are.

-A goal is a future or an idea or an envision that people want to achieve.
-Goals can be planned by a group of people.
-For that, they commit themselves to achieve.
-Goals are usually short-term.
+A goal is a future, idea, or vision that people want to achieve.
+A group of people can plan goals.
+For that, they commit themselves to achieving.
+Goals are short-term.

 People want to achieve the goal quickly by finishing them in a finite time.
 A Goal is very much similar to a purpose.
-A goal can also be said as an end that has an intrinsic value in the life of a person.
+A goal can also be said as an end that has an intrinsic value in a person’s life.

 Comparison Table